Hazrat Syed Usman Marwandi, popularly known as Lal Shahbaz Qalandar of Sehwan Sharif was a Sufi saint and poet from present-day Pakistan.

 Sehwan is probably the oldest place in Sindh.
-Some historians say that this city is as old as the time of Prophet Shees, son of Adam.
-Hence it was named as Sheestan, Sewistan and then Sehwan.
+Some historians say that this city is as old as the time of Prophet Shees (A.S.), son of Adam.
+Hence it was named Sheestan, Sewistan, and Sehwan.

 Sindhu-man is a Sanskrit word meaning “owner (capital or Raja) of Sindhu, with which Sindhu-van is synonymous, which may have been softened colloquially to modern Seh-wan.
-Sindoman. was the capital of King Sambos, who was defeated by Alexander in 326 BC.
-In the middle of the city is a large tell called the Kafir Qila (Castle of the Pagans). lal shahbaz qalandar of sehwan sharif
+Sindoman was the capital of King Sambos, who was defeated by Alexander in 326 BC.
+In the middle of the city is a large tell called the Kafir Qila (Castle of the Pagans).

 Darbar of Hazrat Lal Shahbaz Qalandar of Sehwan Sharif

 The shrine of Lal Shahbaz Qalandar attracts hundreds of thousands of visitors every year.
-The shrine of Murshid Nadir Ali Shah, a notable spiritual descendant of Lal Shahbaz Qalandar, is also located in Sehwan, where free meals are served 24 hours a day to a large number of people.
+The shrine of Murshid Nadir Ali Shah, a notable spiritual descendant of Lal Shahbaz Qalandar, is also located in Sehwan, where free meals (locally called as Langar) are served 24 hours a day to a large number of people.

 Another well-known site is the upside-down city.
-Manchar Lake, the largest freshwater lake in Pakistan, which is a short distance from Sehwan Sharif.
+Manchar Lake is the largest freshwater lake in Pakistan, which is a short distance from Sehwan Sharif.

 Names of Hazrat Lal Shahbaz

-He is called Lal (“ruby colored”) because of the ruby glow on his face/forehead and “Shahbaz” to denote a noble and divine spirit and “Qalandar” because he was a wandering spiritual person.
+He is called Lal (“ruby-colored”) because of the ruby glow on his face/forehead, “Shahbaz” to denote a noble and divine spirit, and “Qalandar” because he was a wandering spiritual person.

 According to the Garland Encyclopedia, Lal Shahbaz Qalandar was referred to as Jhulelal (the red groom) because he was promised his friend’s daughter in marriage, but the friend died and later his friend’s son refused to allow the arranged marriage, causing Lal Shahbaz Qalandar grief.